AntaresMugisho/PyBladeDocs/docs/3-getting-started.md

 ### 3. Rendering PyBlade Templates in Django Views

-In  Django views, PyBlade templates should be referenced without the `.pyblade` extension, and folders should use dots `.` instead of slashes `/` for separation.
+In  Django views, PyBlade templates should be referenced without the `.html` extension, and folders should use dots `.` instead of slashes `/` for separation.
 This is consistent with PyBlade’s template loading conventions.

 For example, given the structure: